eduardolundgren/tracking.js/README.md

 });
 ```

-* **onNotFound** : Each time your tracker doesn't find something this event will be dispared.
+* **onNotFound** : Each time your tracker doesn't find something this event will be fired.

 ``` javascript
 new tracking.VideoCamera().track({